Government Law College, Churchgate

 A:

-Yes, Government Law College, Mumbai offers a three-year LLB course.
-Admission to this programme is strictly on marks scored in the Maharashtra Common Entrance Test (MHCET) followed by a counselling process.
+Yes, Government Law College, Mumbai offers a five-year integrated BLS LLB course.
+Admission to this programme is strictly based on the marks scored in the Maharashtra Common Entrance Test (MHCET) followed by a counselling process.
 This is a full-time programme, which has approval by the Bar Council of India, allowing for the graduates to practice law when the programme is completed.
 The candidates must check the eligibility criteria before commencing the admissions process.
 The application forms are also available at the website of GLC.

-Q: Is Government Law College, Churchgate a good college?
+Q: Does Government Law College, Churchgate accept MHCET Law score?

 A: